bugcrowd/templates/README.md

 Language used should always be unemotive and impartial.

-Correct: Seven critical vulnerabilities were discovered.
+- Correct: Seven critical vulnerabilities were discovered.
-Incorrect: Seven concerning vulnerabilities were discovered.
+- Incorrect: Seven concerning vulnerabilities were discovered.
-Incorrect: The overall security posture was very poor.
+- Incorrect: The overall security posture was very poor.

 ## Researcher / Hacker / Attacker

 - Use the word "researcher" when referring to a person who presents submissions to Bugcrowd.
-- Use the word "attacker" when walking through an attack scenario, for example: "an attacker is able to exfiltrate customer data and perform arbitrary SQL queries".
+- Use the words "malicious attacker" when walking through an attack scenario, for example: "a malicious attacker is able to exfiltrate customer data and perform arbitrary SQL queries".
 - Never use the word "hacker".